swayok/laravel-extended-errors/Readme.md

 Proxy uses Basic Auth method to send user and password.
 Other auth methods are not supported right now.
-Make an issue if you need some (make sure CURL suppots it).
+Make an issue if you need some (make sure CURL supports it).

 **Nginx vhost config to proxy requests to api.telegram.org**